Skip to content

 POST Standard Form Parameter Passing

-For example, in this case, the x parameter received by the function is an integer, and no type conversion is needed.
+For example, in this case, the x parameter received by the function is an integer, no type conversion is needed.

 Text Only